LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     ![app store connect with deleted apps](img/01-app-store-connect.png){width="600"}
     {align="center"}

-1. Click the Add Apps button or the blue "plus" icon and select New App as shown in the graphic below
+1. Click the `Add Apps` button or the blue "plus" icon (:material-plus-circle:{: .appstoreconnect } ) and select `New App` as shown in the graphic below

     ![choose to add a new app](img/new-app-in-store.png){width="300"}
     {align="center"}